ava-labs/hypersdk/x/contracts/simulator/README.md

 The current actor represents the account address making the call.

-> **Note**: In the future, the simulator will also have the ability to toggle the block height and timestamp as well as other VM related functions needed for smart contract execution.
+> **Note**: In the future, the simulator will also have the ability to toggle the block height and timestamp as well as other VM related functions needed for smart-contract execution.

 ## Usage